 Even with their differences, both conditions can be caused by a number of factors, including the following, which are most common:

-- Premature birth: premature babies are also particularly susceptible as they don’t benefit from the mineralisation that occurs during the final few weeks of pregnancy.
+- Premature birth – Premature babies are also particularly susceptible to flat head syndrome as they don’t benefit from the bone mineralisation that occurs during the final few weeks of pregnancy.
 Additionally, premature babies can sometimes prefer to rest their head on one side as they are not yet able to move their head themselves, and because their skulls are even softer than full-term babies.

 What Treatment is Available for Plagiocephaly or Brachycephaly?